Constellation-Labs/documentation-hub/statechannels/State Channel Design Considerations.md

 devices, as is the case in this scenario, a state channel network would be capable of fulfilling the complex validation logic and scalability requirements that the use case calls for.
-In this implementation, the IoT sensors would send data to a State Channel network that is comprised of one or more validator node clusters (3 nodes) which would process the data according to the logic defined within it.
+In this implementation, the IoT sensors would send data to a State Channel network that is composed of one or more validator node clusters (3 nodes) which would process the data according to the logic defined within it.
 For example, the state channel can organize the incoming sensor data according to the specific data structure being